davispolito/Retro-LFO/README.md

 # Future Plans
-The plan for the Retro-LFO is to develop a PCB and begin offering it as an enhancement during synthesizer repairs at Retrolinear as well as market it to eurorack enthusiasts on the web.
+The plan for the Retro-LFO is to develop a PCB and begin offering it as an enhancement during synthesizer repairs at Retrolinear, as well as market it to eurorack enthusiasts on the web.